WCGS (FM): WGWE

 Smith retired from radio in 2016 to pursue the office of (and eventually serve four years as) mayor of Salamanca.
 Chris Russell, who had been program director at the cluster of WQRS and WGGO, took over as manager and morning drive host.
 Russell overhauled and streamlined the station's format into a more professionally styled presentation and more narrowly defined (but still slightly eclectic) playlist, also adding a roster of syndicated programming (much of it brought over from WGGO) on weekends, including reruns of Wolfman Jack and That Thing with Rich Appel.
 Under Russell's five-year tenure, the station's on-air lineup added market veteran Cindy Scott and held over Brett Maybee and Miss B from the Smitty era.

 Throughout its existence, a portion of its programming was set aside for Native American content, including daily airings of National Native News and a local show devoted to native music, "Gae:no'."
 The station was also a partner for the Native American Music Awards, airing several ceremonies.
 The station also carried a roster of mostly local sports that included Buffalo Bandits indoor lacrosse, St. Bonaventure Bonnies women's basketball (the station was also slated to carry the college's men's lacrosse team but shut down before that team began play), high school athletics, Southern Tier Diesel adult amateur football, Olean Oilers collegiate summer baseball, and youth football and lacrosse.
-As recently as 2020, the Seneca Nation—which abolished Seneca Holdings and took over operations of the station directly under its Seneca Media and Communications Center arm after Russell's arrival—had planned on maintaining and expanding the station, including the eventual addition of FM 96.7 as a simulcast, an agreement that ultimately lasted only three days.
+As recently as 2020, the Seneca Nation—which transferred WGWE to its Seneca Media and Communications Center arm under its direct control after Russell's arrival—had planned on maintaining and expanding the station, including the eventual addition of FM 96.7 as a simulcast, an agreement that ultimately lasted only three days.

 Closure

-With Seven Mountains Media buying out all three of WGWE's privately held competitors—Community Broadcasters, Andrulonis Media and Sound Communications; the Seneca Nation announced on March 1, 2021 that it would be shutting down WGWE on March 31, a decision made directly by the Seneca Nation council.
+With Seven Mountains Media buying out all three of WGWE's privately held competitors—Community Broadcasters, Andrulonis Media and Sound Communications; the Seneca Nation announced on March 1, 2021, that it would be shutting down WGWE on March 31, a decision made directly by the Seneca Nation council.
 In its filing with the FCC, the Seneca Nation noted that it had sustained "long-term losses" operating the station, which had escalated into "financial distress" during the COVID-19 pandemic.
 The filing requested a suspension of operations, which would allow up to one year for the Seneca Nation to either relaunch or sell the station.
 WGWE ended programming at 10:09 p.m., with a farewell statement from Russell, a montage of end-themed songs, a final playing of "As Long as the Grass Shall Grow," and ending programming with Van Halen's cover of "Happy Trails."